-Guest Senior Correspondent Marilyn McG, Tucson AZ: We recently went on a road trip with neighborhood friends, a one-week journey to a national park.
-My spouse and I agreed to pay for gasoline and our neighbors did the driving in their car.
+We recently went on a road trip with neighbors.
+We'd been casual friends, but had never done anything together except for a casual dinner night out.
+This was a one-week journey to a national park.
+We agreed to pay for gasoline and our neighbors did the driving in their car.

-Everything went well until we arrived at the hotel desk to check in.
-The clerk said our reservations were actually for the next day, and she wasn't sure she could find us rooms for the night.
+Everything went well the first day until we arrived at the hotel desk to check in.
+The clerk said our reservations were for the next day, and she wasn't sure she could find us rooms for the night.
 Before she could say another word, our neighbors went into a loud fit of complaints and threats.
-Despite the fact that she showed us the computer printout proving we had arrived a day early, our neighbors kept up their harangue.
+Despite the fact that she showed us the computer print out proving we had arrived a day early, our neighbors kept up their harangue.

-The clerk seemed to weather the storm and clicked her computer.
-She then said she had two rooms available, not in the main hotel, but in a cabin area a few minutes' hike away.
+We were struck speechless at such unnecessary anger.
+The clerk seemed to weather the storm and clicked keys on her computer.
+She hushed the complainers by saying she had two rooms available, not in the main hotel, but in a cabin area a few minutes' hike away.
 We were all tired, and our neighbors seemed to quiet down a bit.